Monthly Archive:: February 2015

 Trigonometry Triangles appear everywhere in rope based systems and, while there are many ‘rules-of-thumb’ to help us understand and resolve forces, sometimes it is important to be more precise and calculate exact ratios.
 The trigonometry covered in

 Following are the images from each of the questions in the quiz with worked solutions using the ‘T-method’ for calculating Ideal and Theoretical MA.
-Question 1 As the operator applies 1 x T at the input (yellow rope)
+You need to login to view the rest of the content.
+Please Login.

 A quick quiz to test your understanding of MA in simple systems.
 There are 10 multiple choice questions.
 Once you have finished, click on the “View questions” link at the end to see how you went.